PetitOursManu/Linux-Script/README.md

-# Linux-Script
+# AD-join-ui-script
-Simple and little script made for Linux distro.
-If you have any issue, do not hesitate to tell it ;) .
+Little script to join an Active Directory Domain with a little graphical interface.
+UI is made with Zenity.
+Make sure to have all informations to join your domain to fill the UI input script.
 Enjoy!